What is anxiety? What causes anxiety?

-Anxiety is NOT a random, unknown, or uncontrollable disease or illness that you inherit or contract.
-Anxiety is a normal reaction to danger.
+Anxiety is NOT a random, unknown, or uncontrollable disease or illness that you develop, inherit, or contract.
+Anxiety results from a certain style of behavior.

 For example, Webster’s dictionary defines anxiety as:

 - A state of uneasiness and apprehension, as about future uncertainties.

 - A state of apprehension, uncertainty, and fear resulting from the anticipation of a realistic or fantasized threatening event or situation, often impairing physical and psychological functioning.

 Once again, anxiety is NOT a disease or illness.
 It’s a physiological, psychological, and emotional state that results when we behave apprehensively.